Real Life Recipes | Olivia Wyles

 Instructions

-• Combine all ingredients in a medium mixing bowl.
-Mix well with spatula until dough forms.
+• Mix all ingredients in a medium bowl with spatula until dough forms.

-• Using a cookie scoop or tablespoon, form 1 inch dough balls.
+• Using a cookie scoop or tablespoon, scoop out cookie dough (about 1.5 tbsp).
+Roll into a ball.
 Place on parchment-lined baking sheet.
-Using a fork, apply a criss-cross pattern to the cookies to flatten.
+Using a fork, apply a criss-cross pattern to the cookies to flatten (they will not spread without this step).
+Repeat with remaining dough.

-• Bake at 350 degrees F for 10-15 minutes until golden brown
+• Bake at 350 degrees F for 8-10 minutes until lightly brown on edges with soft centers.
+(Remember allulose browns faster so keep an eye on it)

 Notes